Alexander Girard

-Alexander Girard (May 24, 1907 – December 31, 1993), affectionately known as Sandro, was an architect, interior designer, furniture designer, industrial designer, and a textile designer.
+Alexander Girard (May 24, 1907 – December 31, 1993) was an architect, interior designer, furniture designer, industrial designer, and a textile designer.

 Early life

 He was born in New York City to an American mother from Boston and a French-Italian father.
 He was raised in Florence, Italy and in 1917, he was sent as a boarder to Bedford Modern School in England leaving in 1924 to study architecture in London.
 After also graduating from the Royal School of Architecture in Rome, Girard refined his skills in both Florence and New York.
 In 1932, his studio was opened in New York and he moved it to Detroit in 1937.